jcs-instructor/mobtimer/completed.md

 2022-12-15

 - [x] Refactor.
-Extend MobSocketTestClient from MobSocketClient, remove boolean for tracking, move onMessage and related code (lastResponse etc) from MobSocketClient to MobSocketTestClient
+Extend MobSocketTestClient from FrontendMobSocket, remove boolean for tracking, move onMessage and related code (lastResponse etc) from FrontendMobSocket to MobSocketTestClient

 2022-12-15 (completed before this date)